Search results for:

-The services section outlines all the services that are running on your server, as well as the load they are applying to your CPU resources.
+The services section outlines all the services running on your server and the load they are applying to your CPU resources.

 The Memory tab at the top of the window will show you the current load all of your processes are putting on your RAM resources.
 It will also show you a bar of memory in use, modified, in standby, or free.